GoogleCloudPlatform/spark-recommendation-engine/README.md

 ## Example data
 ### Cloud SQL Data

-After you [create and connecte to an instance](https://cloud.google.com/sql/docs/getting-started), you need to create some tables and load data into some of them by following these steps:
+After you [create and connect to an instance](https://cloud.google.com/sql/docs/getting-started), you need to create some tables and load data into some of them by following these steps:

 1. Connect to your project Cloud SQL instance through the Cloud Console.
 2. Create the database and tables as explained [here](https://cloud.google.com/sql/docs/import-export?hl=en#import-database), using the provided [sql script](https://storage.googleapis.com/solutions-public-assets/recommendation-spark/sql/table_creation.sql).
 In the Cloud Storage file input, enter `solutions-public-assets/recommendation-spark/sql/table_creation.sql`.